gatsbyjs/gatsby/docs/docs/end-to-end-testing.md

 }
 ```

-Last but not least we add additional scripts to our `package.json` to run Cypress:
+Last but not least you add additional scripts to your `package.json` to run Cypress:

 ```json
 {